nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `assign pr/PRODUCT_NAME su/SUPPLIER_NAME`

 Example:
-- `assign Tissue Paper Jacob Smith` assigns product named Tissue paper to supplier named Jacob Smith
+- `assign pr/Tissue Paper su/Jacob Smith` assigns product named Tissue paper to supplier named Jacob Smith

 > **Important**:
 > The product and supplier must already exist in the system before you can assign them.
-> Make sure the product was created using the `NEW_PRODUCT` command and the supplier was created using the `NEW_SUPPLIER` command.

 > **Note:**
 > If product has already been assigned to supplier, the system will notify you.